streamnative/pulsar-spark/README.md

 ```

 #### Schema of Pulsar source
-* For topics without schema or with primitive schema in Pulsar, messages' payload
+- For topics without schema or with primitive schema in Pulsar, messages' payload
 is loaded to a `value` column with the corresponding type with Pulsar schema.

-* For topics with Avro or JSON schema, their field names and field types are kept in the result rows.
+- For topics with Avro or JSON schema, their field names and field types are kept in the result rows.
+- If the `topicsPattern` matches for topics which have different schemas, then setting
+`allowDifferentTopicSchemas` to `true` will allow the connector to read this content in a
+raw form.
+In this case it is the responsibility of the pipeline to apply the schema
+on this content, which is loaded to the `value` column.

 Besides, each row in the source has the following metadata fields as well.
 <table class="table">